danielcarpsoares/Drug-Repurposing-Dengue/README.md

 The workflow here described for the analysis of Microarray and RNA-Seq was performed in R. Many packages specific for Bioinformatic analysis were used such as "limma" or "DESeq2".
-Below are briefly summarized the workflows for the differential expression of Microarray and RNA-Seq data as well as the data preparation to be used in CMap and all the plots created.
+Below are briefly summarized the workflows for the differential expression of Microarray and RNA-Seq data as well as the data preparation to be used in CMap.

 Scripts with the code for each step here referred are in the correspondent folders.